Skip to content

 Example: Single Instructor vs Driving School

 Emma, an ADI in Manchester, insures her dual-control Ford Fiesta for £720 per year.
-She added legal and breakdown cover for peace of mind.
+She added legal and breakdown cover for peace of mind, which helps show how a fairly typical single-instructor premium can sit somewhere in the middle of the wider price range rather than always landing at the very cheapest end.

 FastTrack School of Motoring, with four cars and instructors, pays £2,600 a year under a fleet driving school insurance policy.
 Each car is covered, but the school also has business liability and vehicle replacement options.